systemslab/popper-paper/paper/paper.md

 ## Automated Performance Regression Testing

-Open source projects such as the Linux kernel go through rigorous performance testing [@intel_linux_2016] to ensure that newer versions don't introduce any problems.
+Open source projects such as the Linux kernel go through rigorous performance testing to ensure that newer versions don't introduce any problems.
 Performance regression testing is usually an ad-hoc activity but can be automated using high-level languages [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].

+**Tools and services**: Aver [@jimenez_aver_2016] is an example of a language and validation tool that allows authors to express and corroborate statements about the runtime metrics gathered of an experiment.

+# The Popper Convention: A DevOps Approach to Producing Academic Papers {#sec:popper}

+The goal for _Popper_ is to give researchers a common framework to reason, in a systematic way, about how to structure all the dependencies and generated artifacts associated with an experiment.
+In short, the convention can be thought of four high-level steps that outline how to implement a scientific exploration in a way that makes it easier to reproduce:

+ 1. Pick a DevOps tool for each stage of the scientific experimentation workflow.
+ 2. Put all associated scripts (experiment and manuscript) in version control, in order to provide a self-contained repository.
+ 3. Document changes as experiment evolves, in the form of version control commits.

+This convention provides the following unique features:

+ 1. Provides a methodology (or experiment protocol) for generating self-contained experiments.
+ 2. Makes it easier for researchers to explicitly specify validation criteria.
+ 3. Abstracts domain-specific experimentation workflows and toolchains.
+ 4. Provides reusable experiment templates that provide curated experiments commonly used by a research community.

 ```{#lst:dir .bash caption="Sample contents of a Popper repository."}
 paper-repo